William-Fernandes252/fast-react-co/README.md

 - React foundations like functional components, props, JSX etc.
 - Design principles of React components, like the separation of concerns between component logic, styling and UI, and the React aproach of abstracting those elements in a components tree;
-- Using Vite as a bundler for web apps.
+- Using Vite as a bundler for web apps;
+- Basics of React components unit testing with Vitest.

 ## Dependencies